 Location: 3 locations

 Magrolimab, Azacitidine, and Venetoclax for the Treatment of Acute Myeloid Leukemia

 This phase Ib / II trial studies the side effects and best dose of magrolimab and venetoclax when given together with azacitidine and to see how well they work in treating patients with acute myeloid leukemia.
-Chemotherapy drugs, such as venetoclax and azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Magrolimab is a monoclonal antibody that may interfere with the ability of cancer cells to grow and spread.
+Chemotherapy drugs, such as azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Venetoclax may stop the growth of cancer cells by blocking Bcl-2, a protein needed for cancer cell survival.
 Giving magrolimab, azacitidine, and venetoclax may help to control the disease.

 Location: M D Anderson Cancer Center, Houston, Texas

 Testing the Combination of Two Immunotherapy Drugs (Magrolimab and Dinutuximab) in Patients with Relapsed or Refractory Neuroblastoma or Relapsed Osteosarcoma